SouthPark Mall (Illinois)

 Shopping mall in Moline, Illinois, U.S.

 SouthPark Mall is a shopping mall located in Moline, Illinois.
 As Moline is part of the Quad Cities of Illinois and Iowa, the mall serves the population of these cities.
 The mall is located southwest of the intersection of Interstate 74 and Illinois Route 5 (John Deere Road) at 4500 16th Street.
 SouthPark Mall is one of two regional malls in the Quad Cities area, the other being NorthPark Mall in Davenport, Iowa.

 The current owner and operator is Kohan.
-The mall had been operated by the Simon Property Group, Inc., from 1998 to 2011.
-Macerich from 2012 to 2025.
+The mall had been operated by the Simon Property Group, Inc., from 1998 to 2011, and by Macerich from 2012 to 2025.
 Before 1998, General Growth Properties managed and owned the property.
 The mall's anchor stores are Dillard's, Dick's Sporting Goods, JCPenney, Von Maur, and Ashley HomeStore.
 The one-level mall has over 60 stores and a gross leasable area of 825,000 square feet.